cre8ivesolutions/my-first-game/README.md

 - The next button increments the variable by one.
 - The score and total score divs are populating the correct numbers.
 - The questions and answers array of objects is able to produce the correct text in the correct element.
-- The answer buttons are able to produce the correct
+- The answer buttons are able to add a point for the correct answer, and not add a point if the answer is incorrect.
+- The next question is able to be displayed correctly.

 ### What is not so good
 - Currently, the question array is not complete because I am using placeholder text until I get it working.
-- I currently do not have a final page that displays how well the person did at the end or allows them to "start over".
 - All of the code was done in one file "questions.js" because I was not able to get the questions.js file or the constant representing the q and a array to import to a different file.

 ## To start the game